<<Previous | Story Intro | Return to Stories | Next >>

 Now it seemed that they would be the death of him, directly or indirectly, for he had no doubt that the next time one Daniel Jackson laid eyes on him, the blue-eyed man would finish what he'd started in that tavern.

 Mogba heaved a sigh.
 If only he could talk to these people.
 The more he'd learned about them, the more he grudgingly respected them.
 It seemed that the group known as SG-1 had saved many people, helped several villages gain their freedom from the Goa'uld.
 Had killed numerous System Lords in their war against the parasitical creatures.
 Surely they'd understand his situation.
 And with their reputation for escaping death time and again, surely they could do so once more.
-He could hand them over to Ba'al, they would escape, and he'd bring them home.
+He could hand them over to Ba'al, they would escape, and he would bring them home.
 Such a simple plan, really.
 If he could just find them and speak with them.

 "Another ship has entered the system," the weapons officer reported.
 The man had several scars on his face and neck, reminders of the many battles he had survived.